PetrosKatiforis/WebFramework/README.md

 This repository consists of a simple web framework written in python.
 The code follows a basic Request-Response pattern.
+You can run your app using any sort of wsgi webserver such as Gunicorn or Nginx.

 Some of the framework's features:
   - Template support using Jinja2